Weld Pool Dynamics and the Formation of Ripples in 3D Gas Metal Arc Welding

 This article studies the transient weld pool dynamics under the periodical impingement of filler droplets that carry mass, momentum, thermal energy, and species in a moving 3D gas metal arc welding.
 The complicated transport phenomena in the weld pool are caused by the combined effect of droplet impingement, gravity, electromagnetic force, plasma arc force, and surface tension force (Marangoni effect).
 The weld pool shape and the distributions of temperature, velocity, and species in the weld pool are calculated as a function of time.
 The phenomena of “open and close-up” for a crater in the weld pool and the corresponding weld pool dynamics are analyzed.
 The commonly observed ripples at the surface of a solidified weld bead are, for the first time, predicted by the present model.
 Detailed mechanisms leading to the formation of ripples are discussed.

-J. Hu et al., "Weld Pool Dynamics and the Formation of Ripples in 3D Gas Metal Arc Welding," 2007 ASME International Mechanical Engineering Congress and Exposition, American Society of Mechanical Engineers (ASME), Nov 2007.
+J. Hu et al., "Weld Pool Dynamics and the Formation of Ripples in 3D Gas Metal Arc Welding," Proceedings of the 2007 ASME International Mechanical Engineering Congress and Exposition (2007, Seattle, WA), American Society of Mechanical Engineers (ASME), Nov 2007.

 Mechanical and Aerospace Engineering